-- Adewole, Lee and Worchel, “Effects of Supply and Demand on Ratings of Object Value,” Journal of Personality and Social Psychology, 32 (1975) – Research paper.
+Stephen Worchel, “Effects of Supply and Demand on Object Value,” Personality and Social Psychology, 32 (1975)

-- When cookies were “running out,” they were valued higher than the others
+- When cookies were “running out,” they were valued more highly

-- This effect was increased when the cookies started to run out over time
+- This effect was increased when they ran out over time

-- When the cookies were thought to be in high demand, rather than just being scarce, they were even more valuable
+- When the cookies were also well-reviewed, they were even more valuable

 How To Increase Your Shopify Conversion Rate With Scarcity

 One way to leverage scarcity and FOMO to increase your Shopify Conversion Rate is to display stock levels on your product pages.
 This edit will mean adding a small piece of code to your product page template (this is the template labelled product-template.liquid).
-Once you’ve done that, you can manage your stock levels using Shopify’s product editor.
+Once you’ve done that, the number of items left will be displayed on your product pages.
+To create scarcity for your products, ensuring that your conversion rate stays high, you can manage your stock levels using Shopify’s product editor.

 How To Increase Your Shopify Conversion Rate With Urgency

-To enhance the urgency, you might consider adding a countdown timer.
-The Shopify app store contains a number of countdown plugins that can be attached to buttons, installed as a widget or used as a header bar.
+To enhance the urgency associated with a time limit, you might consider adding a countdown timer.
+The Shopify App Store contains a number of countdown plugins that can be attached to buttons, installed as a widget or used as a header bar.
 In fact, there are over 50 specialist apps designed to create urgency.

 - The Moving Dot Test – Muzaffer Sherif (1935) Groups of three subjects were placed in a dark room and asked to watch a dot of light (this dot was actually static but appeared to move due to the auto-kinetic effect).
 Subjects were allowed to discuss the dot’s movement during the test and were then asked to estimate the range of movement individually.
 The estimates given by subjects tended to match those of their test groups – despite the fact that the effect was entirely imagined.